CyLaunch/Airbrakes_24/readme.md

 # CyLaunch Airbrakes 2024

-This repository contains all related code for the 2024 Airbrakes for NASA Student Launch.
+This repository contains all software developed for the airbrake subsystem.
+This software was made open to the public at the conclusion of the 2023-24 NASA University Student Launch Initative compeition season.

-## Airbrakes 2024
+## Software Purpose
-The goal of the 2024 airbrakes was to ensure the rocket would hit a specific altitude (Set at 5000ft this year), exactly on the dot.
+The goal of the 2024 airbrake subsystem was to reduce the apogee to more accurately hit the target altitude (Set at 5000ft this year).
 It does this by calculating the predicited apogee based on the current speed, and then deploying air brakes for a specific interval of time to slow the rocket down till its predicited to hit the wanted apogee.

 ## Hardware used
-A Raspberry Pi Zero was used along with a barometer and servo motor from adafruit.
+* Raspberry Pi Zero 2W
+* Adafruit BMP 390 Barometer
+* Adafruit ICM-ICM-20948

 # Acknowledgements
+CyLaunch Systems Team:

 Lead: Bryan P

-Members: Camden F, Marcus M, Brenner S

-With lots of CFD help by: Ethan S and Marcus M
+Members: Camden F, Marcus M, Brenner S, Ethan S and Marcus M